GComputeNerd/OneLauncher/README.md

 ## How to Install

 1. Install Rainmeter, and make sure you can run python3.
-2. Download This Repository into wherever
+2. Download This Repository into Where your Rainmeter Skins are stored, and load FirstLaunch.ini